 In Uganda, 7 in 10 children won’t finish primary school.

-We don’t think that’s good enough, which is why we are developing a sustainable model of education.
+Can you imagine what Australia would look like if we shared these statistics?
+This is why we are developing a sustainable model of education.
 Our community-led schools provide a hand up, not a hand out, because like you, we believe education is the greatest way to make a difference to the world.
+Your sponsorship gives a child living in poverty the gift of education.
+You are giving a child the freedom to change their life.